 It’s expensive to shoot someone, even justifiably – The incident saved Joe’s family (and the perp’s estranged wife) from harm…and cost Joe between $40,000 an $50,000 all told.
 Hotels, counseling, and relocation all cost money.
 Immediate repairs had to be made to the house, and because of all the press coverage, the market value took a nosedive.
 Joe took a $17,000 loss when he sold the home.
 There were relocation expenses, too.

 He had to live with his mother-in-law for a year.

 Results of the Investigation

 The case went to a coroner’s jury where the family members of the deceased again appeared and brought accusations against Joe.
-The jury came back, and in a very unusual occurrence, made a statement before delivering their verdict: “The safety and sanctity of the home shall not be violated.”
-They then ruled this as a case of justifiable homicide.
+The jury came back and in a very unusual occurrence, made a statement before delivering their verdict: “The safety and sanctity of the home shall not be violated.”
+They then ruled this a case of justifiable homicide.

 Joe summarized his experience this way: “I’m glad I had a gun.
 I’m glad I had all that training.
 Be vigilant.
 Complacency kills.”

 Joe said he kept a copy of everything that was written about him or the incident.
 When GSL asked him to speak to our group, he remembered the support he had gotten from us at the time on our website, both in the story we published and the comments from GSL members supporting his actions that night.
 We were perfect strangers, yet he said the support came when he needed it most.
 He reread that stuff and decided to accept our invitation to talk to the group.

 We’re grateful that he did.
 It was a heartfelt talk that drew a long standing ovation at the end.
 Joe gladly answered questions, both during the presentation and for a half hour or more after the meeting.
 We’re lucky to have such a man as this in law enforcement and as a neighbor.
 Thank you, Joe, for coming to speak and for doing what you do.

 This article was originally published in 2016.